juanferm0410/api-nest-node/README.md

 ## Description

-This project consists of the implementation of a non-relational database MongoDB in an API RESTful architecture with their respective endpoints.
+This project consists of the implementation of a non-relational database MongoDB in an API RESTful architecture in Nest Js over Node Js with their respective endpoints.

-* This project was developed with JavaScript ES6, Html, and Css in Node Js.
+* This project was developed with TypeScript, Html, and Css in Node Js.

 ## Authors